NaveenaVS/ChitterChatter/README.md

 ## User Stories

-Implemented the following innitial fetaures:
+Implemented the following initial features:

 - [x] User sees app icon in home screen and styled launch screen.
 - [x] User can log in.